 Under the general guidance for the selection of foods to be offered in schools, the availability of ‘HFSS’ products is discouraged and should only be eaten “sparingly”.
 The guidance mentions deep fried foods, sugar sweetened carbonated or non-carbonated beverages, ready to eat meals, and confectionery products as examples of ‘HFSS’ products.

-draft notification issued in June 2019 defined HFSS foods criteria, prescribed red labels for HFSS foods and banned all HFSS food advertising to children, but no final regulation has been issued yet.
+A draft notification issued in June 2019 defined HFSS foods criteria, prescribed red labels for HFSS foods and banned all HFSS food advertising to children, but no final regulation has been issued yet.

 Next steps: The draft regulation is open for stakeholder comments until 4 December.